devwithkrishna/python-storage-containers/README.md

 * it can recover a deleted container (soft delete enabled on storage account) from name
 * it can recover all deleted containers in storage account
 * it can list all containers and last modified date
+* it can copy contents of a container to another (blob contents alone)

 ## What is the new features to be added?